feature-creeps/observability-workshop/run_stack_on_aws.md

     ```bash
     env | fgrep HONEYCOMB
     ```
+    > Note: If you are not using a Honeycomb key you will see a warning logged `WARNING: The HONEYCOMB_KEY variable is not set.
+Defaulting to a blank string.`

 1. To run the application, cd into `./stack/stack-full` and run `docker-compose up --build --detach`.
     - `-d` runs the application in detached mode to allow you further use of your command line.
 If you remove the `-d` your application will log straight to the command line window you ran `up` in.
     - `--build` rebuilds the application each time you run `up`.
 If you remove this it may speed up the build time but also may miss any local changes you introduce.
+    > Note: If you see an error like `ERROR: Couldn't connect to Docker daemon - you might need to run 'docker-machine start default'.` you may need to run in as sudo.

 ### Access the environment